ericallam/docrails/guides/source/working_with_javascript_in_rails.md

 Replacements for Rails/UJS Functionality
 ----------------------------------------

-Rails 6 shipped with a tool called UJS that allows developers to override the method of `<a>` tags to perform non-GET requests after a hyperlink click and to add confirmation dialogs before executing an action.
-This was the default before Rails 7, but it is now recommended to use Turbo instead.
+Rails 6 shipped with a tool called UJS (Unobtrusive JavaScript).
+UJS allows developers to override the HTTP request method of `<a>` tags, to add confirmation dialogs before executing an action, and more.
+UJS was the default before Rails 7, but it is now recommended to use Turbo instead.

 ### Method

 Clicking links always results in an HTTP GET request.
 If your application is [RESTful](https://en.wikipedia.org/wiki/Representational_State_Transfer), some links are in fact actions that change data on the server, and should be performed with non-GET requests.
-This attribute allows marking up such links with an explicit method such as "post", "put", or "delete".
+The `data-turbo-method` attribute allows marking up such links with an explicit method such as "post", "put", or "delete".

 Turbo will scan `<a>` tags in your application for the `turbo-method` data attribute and use the specified method when present, overriding the default GET action.